Kong/kubernetes-configuration/docs/all-api-reference.md

 KongIngress is the Schema for the kongingresses API.
 Deprecated: Use Gateway API instead.
+See https://developer.konghq.com/kubernetes-ingress-controller/migrate/kongingress/

 <!-- kong_ingress description placeholder -->